fananek/hex-grid/README.md

 ...
 ```

+#### Initializers and drawing

+Note that, assuming you want to draw your grid, you'll want to think about whether to pass a size for each cell (`hexSize`) or a size for the entire Grid (`pixelSize`) to the initializer.
+(See "Drawing the Grid" below.)

 #### HexGrid <-> JSON

 HexGrid conforms to swift `Codable` protocol so it can be easily encoded to or decoded from JSON.